enkay01/power-bi-enkay/README.md

-# uni-work-enkay
+# My Projects
-Here are some of the projects I completed at university.
-The code for some of them is not present as the university wiped all gitlabs repositories.
+Here are some of the projects I completed at university and on my own time.